talk2viren/umermansoor.github.io/_posts/2019-04-12-what-are-containers-a-simple-guide-to-containerization-and-how-docker-works.md

 ![docker containers]({{ site.url }}/img/dockercontainers/containers-on-box.png)

-Compared to virtual machines, containers are **light weight and faster** because they make use of the underlying Linux OS to run natively.
-However, namespace and cgroups features are only available on Linux, therefore **containers can not run on other operating systems**.
-At this point you might wonder how Docker runs on macOS or Windows?
+Compared to virtual machines, containers are **light weight and faster** because they make use of the underlying Linux OS to run natively in **loosely** isolatated environments.
+A virtual machine hypervisor creates a very strong boundary to prevent applications from breaking out of it, where as [countainers' boundaries are not as strong](https://sysdig.com/blog/container-isolation-gone-wrong/).
+Another difference is that since _namespace_ and _cgroups_ features are only available on Linux, **containers can not run on other operating systems**.
+At this point you might be wondering how Docker runs on macOS or Windows?
 Docker actually uses a little trick and installs a **Linux virtual machines** on non-Linux operating systems.
 It then runs containers inside the virtual machine.

 Let's put everything that we have learned so far and create and run a Docker container from scratch.
 If you don't already have Docker installed on your machine, head over [here](https://docs.docker.com/install/) to install.
 In our super made up example, we'll create a Docker container, download a web server written in C, compile it, run it and then connect to the web server from our web browser (in other words, from host machine that's running the container.)